ezrarush/rails-box/README.md

 * test within the virtual machine.

-Just clone your Rails project into the rails-box directory on the host computer:
+Just clone all your Rails projects into the rails-box directory on the host computer:

     host $ ls
     bootstrap.sh MIT-LICENSE README.md Vagrantfile